-Malzahn could have other, more personal reasons to ditch Auburn, mainly the fact that he could feel Tigers fans have never fully warned up to him.
+Malzahn could have other, more personal reasons to ditch Auburn, mainly the fact that he could feel Tigers fans have never fully warmed up to him.
 Yes, he was all the rage in 2013 after leading his first Auburn team to a win over Alabama, an SEC title and the BCS National Championship Game.
 However, three straight mediocre seasons afterward had his job status possibly on the line until last week’s big 40-17 win against No. 1 Georgia.

 Accepting the Arkansas job would be a big step down for Malzahn.
 While the Razorbacks do have some historical success, they lag behind in almost every aspect compared to the Tigers, especially in recruiting and facilities.
 In the hierarchy of the SEC, Arkansas is in the lower half and competing for a national title seems like a pipe dream.